codewithmark/simple-sendy/README.md

 	$sendy = new SimpleSendy("YourSendGridAPIKey");

-Simple Email to your user
-Use it for transactional emails
+Send simple transactional emails to your user(s)

 	//note "to_emails" can be single or multiple arrays
 	$d = $sendy->mailer(array(